 — Anne L. Grauer, PhD, professor of anthropology

 Once the bones dried, the team placed them in an anatomical position on one of the workbenches so they could assess if any parts were duplicated.
 This allowed them to determine whether they were dealing with one individual or more.
 Grauer concluded the Yorkville remains belonged to one person since there were no two bones that were alike.
-The team then used the power of observation to estimate traits like sex, age, ancestry, and stature.
+The team then used the power of observation, as well as metric and statistical analyses, to estimate traits like sex, age, ancestry, and stature.
 “Most of what we’re doing is macroscopic.
 It’s through the eyes,” Grauer explained.
 “We’re not doing any invasive work on the human remains that come into the lab for analysis.”
 While this approach sounds anachronistic for our high-tech times, bones offer a lot of information to the trained eye.
 Certain areas of the human body change enough over time that scientists can use those bones to statistically determine the age range of an individual.
-For example, anthropologists look at the pelvis to calculate if a person has reached adulthood.
+For example, anthropologists look at different bones and teeth to calculate if a person has reached adulthood.

 The team also inspected the bones’ condition.
 In cases where the human remains are recent, fractures can help law enforcement identify the individual by comparing that information to documents like X-rays from missing people.
 Signs of trauma can also shine light on events surrounding a person’s death.
 “I don’t determine cause of death,” Grauer clarified.
 “Someone could have been shot but die of an embolism.
 I just provide as much information as I can so that law enforcement in the forensic context can proceed in their investigations.”